Scarlett100/tech257_python/API/api_research.md

  * HTTP: The Hypertext Transfer Protocol
  * Essentially request and response
  * If you enter a request with info (eg. a url) it should respond with the page
- * Transports! takes info between server and client. eg
+ * Transports! takes info between server and client.

+## 3.Explain HTTP request structure using the diagrams provided, or your own.

 ## 6. What are the 5 HTTP verbs and what do they do?